CCDirectLink/CLS/proposals/1/standardized-mod-format.md

 1. `preload`.
 This is executed before game.compiled.js is executed.
 2. `postload`.
 This is executed after game.compiled.js is executed, but before window.startCrossCode.
-3. `ThisIsAVeryTemporaryNameThatWeNeedToAgreeOn` (Name subject to change.
-Unspecified.).
-This occurs directly before `ig.main`, which ensures the whole game has loaded and effectively gives the code free reign over Cubic Impact structures.
+3. `prestart` (Name subject to change) This occurs directly before `ig.main`, which ensures the whole game has loaded and effectively gives the code free reign over Cubic Impact structures.
 4. `main`.
 This is executed at any time after the game has completely loaded and is running, i.e. `ig.ready` is true, `ig.game` exists, etc.

 ---